gaepdit/iaip/docs/README.md

 Integrated Air Information Platform
 ===============================

 The IAIP was developed by the Data Management Unit in the Georgia Air Protection Branch to collect and organize all the data required to operate an efficient air quality program.
-Development began in 2004.
+Development began in 2004 and is ongoing.

 Documentation